RonanAndal/RonanAndal.github.io/projects/Rec-Center-Warriors-App.md

 More details about the site : <a href="https://syntax-souljahs.github.io/"> Rec Center Warriors </a>

 Website: <a href="https://rcwarriors.fit">RC WARRIORS</a>
-*Currently inactive as the subscription was not renewed after completion of the class project.*

 For many people, initiating a fitness journey can be daunting, especially when confronted with the intimidating atmosphere of a gym.
 Personally, I began my journey with the help of a friend, who assisted me in gradually transitioning to working out independently.
 Rec Center Warriors provides a platform to connect individuals with potential workout partners, facilitating a smoother entry into the gym experience.
 Whether one is seeking a companion for workouts or simply aiming to engage with others on their fitness journey, Rec Center Warriors offers a welcoming environment where members can support and motivate each other.